A hyperelastic theory for nonlinear hydrogel diffusiophoresis: Introduction

 An exception to the common diffusive behavior is a PAA hydrogel system that deforms at a rate faster than $\tau^{-1}$ via an interplay between two competing chemical stimuli~\cite{Katke_2024,Korevaar2020}.
 PAA gel can store divalent copper or calcium ions (the first stimulus) by forming, e.g., a stable COO$^-$--Cu$^{2+}$--COO$^-$ complex~ \cite{Palleau2013}.
 Upon adding acid (e.g., HCl) as a second stimulus, dissociated protons replace the divalent ions by forming COOH groups.
 Importantly, right after the release of the first stimulus, a transient swelling spike is observed, which was found to be due to a temporary osmotic influx generated by the ion release although the gel interface is not selective to the ions or acid~\cite{Korevaar2020}.
 The gel returns to its original height after the ion concentration equilibrates across the gel and the supernatant domain.
+Control experiments have shown that, first, adding copper to the HCl solution suppresses swelling by reducing the gel hypotonicity, second, the gel height does not change when the same amount of acid is delivered over a much longer time, leading to a gradual release of the ions~\cite{Korevaar2020}.
+These results suggest that swelling is a dynamic response related to the magnitude of the temporary free ion gradient.

-To explain the dynamics of the swelling spike, we proposed the ``gel diffusiophoresis" mechanism (Fig.~\ref{fig:diffusiophoresis})~\cite{Katke_2024}: Interactions between the free ions inside the gel fluid and polymers drive a diffusiophoretic motion of the polymer network due to the ion concentration gradient akin to the diffusiophoresis of colloidal particles~\cite{DERJAGUIN1993138, Marbach2019}.
+To explain the dynamics of the swelling spike, we proposed the ``gel diffusiophoresis" mechanism (Fig.~\ref{fig:diffusiophoresis})~\cite{Katke_2024}: Interactions between the free ions inside the gel fluid and polymers drive a diffusiophoretic motion of the polymer network due to the ion concentration gradient akin to the diffusiophoresis of colloidal particles~\cite{Derjaguin1947, Derjaguin1987, DERJAGUIN1993138, Marbach2019}.
 For the PAA gel, copper (or calcium), and acid system, we assumed that diffusiophoresis is induced by the steric repulsion between the ions and polymers with an exclusion radius $R_e.$ We found that gel diffusiophoresis can drive superdiffusive motion of the polymer network with the corresponding deformation rate for repulsive interactions given as $\tau_{DP}^{-1}\equiv\frac{k_BT R_e^2}{2 H^2\mu_f v_c} \gg \tau^{-1}$ ($k_B:$ Boltzmann's constant, $T:$ temperature, $v_c:$ molecular volume), with the potential of enabling faster actuations.

 While in Ref.~\cite{Katke_2024} we developed a linear elastic framework for small strains observed in experiments, often synthetic gels or their biological counterparts experience large, nonlinear strains~\cite{Wessendorf_2012, roan2011we, Sun2012}.
 Thus, herein we extend the theory of gel diffusiophoresis to nonlinear deformations by constructing two models: In Model I, a generic gel undergoes diffusiophoretic deformations in response to an externally maintained solute gradient (Fig.~\ref{fig:ch2_acid_throughflow_schematic}a).
 Model II is based on the PAA hydrogel, solute (copper), and stimulus (acid) system, where diffusiophoresis emerges from an internally generated solute gradient upon arrival of the stimulus (Fig.~\ref{fig:ch2_acid_throughflow_schematic}b-f).
 In Model II, we investigate three distinct scenarios: Scenarios 1 and 2 concern the emergence of nonlinear deformations for high stimulus concentrations and by changing the size of the solute particles to boost steric polymer-solute interactions, respectively (Fig.~\ref{fig:ch2_acid_throughflow_schematic}b-d).
 Scenario 3 considers stimulus flow that is driven by a constant pressure drop imposed across the gel and the supernatant domain to generate elevated strain rates (Fig.~\ref{fig:ch2_acid_throughflow_schematic}e,~f).